EMPLOYMENT & FINANCES

 UNDERGROUND EMPLOYMENT MODEL

-As you talk with potential employers in your area, you may be interested in using Underground Ministries’ “Underground Employment” model.
-It’s a proven template that outlines three partners:
+As you talk with potential employers in your area, you might consider using Underground Ministries’ Underground Employment Model.
+It’s a helpful template that outlines three crucial partners:

-• Re-entering Employee
+• Reentering Employee

 • Quality Employer